 Up to this point shaping has been a closed-door activity.
 Before you’re ready to write up the idea to share more widely, you might need input on some parts of the concept you aren’t completely sure about.
 There may be a technical assumption that you need to verify with someone who understands the code better.
 Or perhaps you want to make sure that usage data doesn’t contradict an assumption you’re making about current customer behavior.

 Try to keep the clay wet.
 Rather than writing up a document or creating a slideshow, invite them to a whiteboard and redraw the elements as you worked them out earlier, building up the concept from the beginning.
-Stick completely to the concept you already worked out first to get feedback on the work you’ve already done.
-But once you’ve covered the work you already did, open it up and invite them to the shaping process.
+Stick completely to the concept you already worked out to get feedback on the work you’ve already done.
+Then once you’ve covered the work you already did, open it up and invite them to suggest revisions.
 Having seen this concept, do they have any insights about how to drastically simplify or approach the problem differently?

-Depending on how the conversation goes, you may either have validated your approach or discovered some problems that send you back for another round of shaping the basic elements.
+Depending on how the conversation goes, you may either have validated your approach or discovered some problems that send you back for another round of shaping.

 De-risked and ready to write up

 At the end of this stage, we have the elements of the solution, patches for potential rabbit holes, and fences around areas we’ve declared out of bounds.
 We’ve gone from a roughly formed solution with potential risk in it to a solid idea that we now hope to bet on in the future.